mickdec/Salamandre/README.md

 <p>
 <ul>
 <li> I need a solution for portforwarding a phone device.
 Since VoIP :)
-<li> HTML website is not created for now
 <li> All the payloads are not listed (need to implement a "custom choice")
 <li> Need to transfer data from .sh to .rb (or create a lot of .rb files)
-<li> I didn't have implemented verifications, if the script crash, you have to debug by yourself for now.
 </ul>
 </p>